-12 U.S. Hotels Every Beauty Enthusiast Must Visit
+13 US Hotels Every Beauty Enthusiast Must Visit

 Acqualina

-This Napa Valley, CA resort and spa offers serious luxury and the perfect place to unplug and focus on you, your body, and your skin.
-They offer an incredible array of beauty treatments like their Crème de Caramel Treatment which consists of dry brush exfoliation, an organic caramel corn body butter massage, a conditioning scalp treatment, and the option to indulge in the Auberge salted caramels at the end.
+This Napa Valley resort and spa offers serious luxury and the perfect place to unplug and focus on you, your body, and your skin.
+It offers an incredible array of beauty treatments like the Crème de Caramel Treatment, which consists of dry brush exfoliation, an organic caramel corn body butter massage, a conditioning scalp treatment, and the option to indulge in the Auberge salted caramels at the end.

 Photo: